yvijayk2/NodeJS/README.md

   ```
   pnpm install
   ```
-#### Add NX to project
+#### Add NX to the project
 - Execute the following command to add NX
   ```
   pnpx nx@latest init
   ```
-- Execute following command to start the project
+- Execute the following command to start the project
   ```
   pnpx nx serve
   ```